ue bot icon

 Epilogue

-• Despite the susceptibility to stupid decisions that accompanies a reliance on a single feature of the available data, the pace of modern life demands that we frequently use this shortcut.
+• Despite the susceptibility to stupid decisions that accompany reliance on a single feature of the available data, the pace of modern life demands that we frequently use this shortcut.